douglasnaphas/madliberation-scripts/scripts/010-2021_Video_Seder.md

 [[Stage direction: All look away as your volunteer hides the Afikoman in their own home, or pretends to.]]

 Now we are all having a good time here at this {{ another term for a seder // Super Supper // We are gathered here tonight for a _. // Matzah Ball }}, but several hours from now, it will all end.
-And when that happens, we must passover the conviviality of our meal and return to suffering with a miserable snack.
+And when that happens, we must pass over the conviviality of our meal and return to suffering with a miserable snack.
 We snack in such fashion to remind us of all our toils.
 So it is good that we prepared our snacky sacrament just now.

 # {{ Page }}

-# Pre-Pre Magid - What’s the deal with our freedom?
+## Pre-Pre Magid - What’s the deal with our freedom?

 Have you ever noticed that you’re not enslaved?
 Have you ever wondered why, instead of {{ verb ending in -ing // punishing   // you are __ it // licking }} your master’s {{ things someone purchases // bagels  // I bought some __  // horseshoes}} every day, you get to {{ a thing you do in your spare time // chop wood without a shirt // I like to ___ // pressure-cook beans }} and {{ a thing you would like to do // listen to music // i am happy to ___ // stretch my toes }} whenever you please?